redhat-appstudio/managed-gitops/docs/db-migration.md

 ## How are migrations applied?

-- Whenever you need to make changes to the currently applied schema, in the migrations folder, run `migrate create -ext sql -seq {{file_name}}`
+- Whenever you need to make changes to the currently applied schema, in the migrations folder, run `make migration-script {filename}`
 - A new version of migration will be created.
 Once the changes are written and verified.
 - Make sure to write a rollback script in the `__.down.sql` file.
 Otherwise, the rollback of migrations won't be possible.
-- To apply the latest version of the migration, simply execute `go run migrate_db.go`
+- To apply the latest version of the migration, simply execute `make migrate`
-- For additional utilities, for eg: drop the entire db, simply pass drop as a runtime argument like `go run migrate_db.go drop`
+- For additional utilities, for eg: drop the entire db, simply pass drop as a runtime argument like `make db-drop`
 - **DO NOT** drop the `schema_migrations` table as that will lead to migration failure.